 Each of the CAL 83 X-ray light curves were detrended by subtracting the mean and dividing by the standard deviation.
-The task SCARGLE in the Starlink PERIOD package3 was subsequently utilized to create a Lomb-Scargle (LS) periodogram from each detrended light curve (Scargle 1982).
+The task SCARGLE in the Starlink PERIOD package2 was subsequently utilized to create a periodogram from each detrended light curve.

-A power peak at a $\gtrsim 2\sigma$ level near 15 mHz ($P \sim 67$ s) was found in the EPIC PN (the most sensitive of the 5 detectors) periodograms of 6 of the observations.
+A power peak near 15 mHz ($P \sim 67$ s) at a $\gtrsim 2\sigma$ level was found in the EPIC PN (the most sensitive of the five detectors) periodograms of six of the observations.
 These periodograms are shown in figure 1.
-The EPIC MOS periodograms of some of these observations have a very weak feature near ~ 67 s.
+The periodograms of the EPIC MOS exposures of some of these observations exhibit a very weak feature near ~ 67 s.
 The periodicity was not detected in the RGS periodograms.

-The EPIC PN data of the 6 data sets exhibiting the periodicity were reanalysed by subdividing the longer data sets into shorter light curves and creating a similar LS periodogram for each.
+The EPIC PN data of the six data sets exhibiting the periodicity were reanalysed by subdividing the longer data sets into shorter light curves and creating a similar Lomb-Scargle periodogram for each.
 The results from the segments exhibiting the periodicity are summarized in table 1.
-The error bars on the period values were determined by the intrinsic Fourier resolution of each periodogram, which gives an error of $P^2/2T$ to each side of each period peak, where P is the period, and T the total length of the light curve.
+The error bars on the period values were determined by the intrinsic Fourier resolution of each periodogram, which gives an error of $P^2/2T$ to either side of each period peak, where P is the period, and T the total length of the light curve.